venxik/singtel/README.md

 Steps for android:

-1. Generate private signin key in order to build apk/abb.
+1. Generate private signing key for our release build.
 2. Setting gradle variables with our needs.
-3. Add signing config to our gradle's configuration
+3. Add signing config to our gradle's configuration.
 4. run `npx react-native build-android --mode=release` to create abb files that google play store needs.
 We cannot use apk files anymore to submit to google play store.

 Steps for ios: